geyslan/geyslan.github.io/index.md

 layout: default
 ---

 So do you want to know more about me?
-I'm afraid you won't find much here. :grin:
+I'm afraid you won't find much here.

 However, whereas [someone](https://lkml.org/lkml/2000/8/25/132) once said **"Talk is cheap.
 Show me the code."** I'll get you right to the source.

 <div style="text-align: center;">
 <iframe src="https://ghbtns.com/github-btn.html?user=geyslan&type=follow&count=true&size=large" allowtransparency="true" frameborder="0" scrolling="0" width="220px" height="30px"></iframe>
 </div><br>
-Is it not enough? :confused: Ok, ok, so enjoy some of my told [adventures](http://hackingbits.github.io) messing with bits. :computer:
+Is it not enough?
+Ok, ok, so enjoy some of my told [adventures](http://hackingbits.github.io) messing with bits.

 ## Me unmasked